 Operating leases.
-Operating lease amounts include future minimum lease payments under all our non-cancellable operating leases with an initial term in excess of one year.
-See Note 7 to the Condensed Consolidated Financial Statements in Part I, Item 1 for further details.
+Operating lease amounts include future minimum lease payments under all our non-cancellable operating leases with an initial term in excess of one year, including a total of \$14.9 million for one lease that has been executed but has not yet commenced.
+See Note 7 to the Condensed Consolidated Financial Statements in Part I, Item 1 for further details of leases that have commenced.